 When you need to store a car battery, whether in the car or not, prevent that hassle and expense of buying a new one—and avoid getting locked out of your BMW—by investing in a quality battery charger/maintainer.

 Can you use any battery in a BMW?BMWs use DIN-fitment batteries, which are less common in the U.S., so a Genuine BMW battery is often the only readily-available bolt-in option.
-More recently, OPTIMA Batteries has introduced their H6 model for DIN 6 fitment which is a premium AGM option with more cranking amps and capacity than any other DIN 6 battery on the market.
-And for many BMW models, especially those before the mid-2000s, this is the perfect direct-fit option—and often even less expensive than the OEM BMW battery.
+More recently, OPTIMA Batteries has introduced their H6 and H7 models for DIN 6 and DIN 7 fitments, which are a premium AGM option with more cranking amps and capacity than any other DIN 6 and DIN 7 batteries on the market.
+And for many BMW models, especially those before the mid-2000s that can use an H6, or others in the 2000s thru 2010s that can use an H7, these are perfect direct-fit options — and generally even less expensive than the new OEM BMW battery.

 The newest BMWs have very large batteries for the excess power capacity required by a modern car with extensive electrical systems, and while expensive, we strongly recommend replacement with the same.
 Downgrading your battery size, although possible with DIN fitments, will leave you short of the capacity needed to operate your BMW over the coming years.

 In addition, a properly charged battery is critical in turbo-powered BMWs.
 Even if you have just enough battery charge to start your engine, you could be on your way to turbo failure.
 With a weak battery, the ECU that controls everything in your BMW puts priority on the ability for your engine to start and nothing else.
 That means the turbo timer that cools the turbo won't function properly, so when idling and after shutdown, the turbo is excessively hot which greatly reduces its lifespan.